x10xchange/starknet-perpetual/docs/spec.md

 9. deleveraged\_base\_amount and deleveraged\_quote\_amount have opposite signs.
 10. `deleveraged_position.balance` decreases in magnitude after the change: `|base_deleveraged.amount|` must not exceed `|deleveraged_position.balance|`, and both should have the same sign
 11. `deleverager_position.balance` decreases in magnitude after the change: `|base_deleveraged.amount|` must not exceed `|deleverager_position.balance|`, and both should have opposite sign.
+12. Check interest amounts in range for both positions.

 **Logic:**